What is Choy Li Fut Kung Fu?

 Another major lineage is the King Mui branch, named after Chan Heung’s hometown.
 Founded by his student Su Ruzhang, King Mui Choy Li Fut practitioners focus more on the simpler techniques and forms contained within the extensive Choy Li Fut curriculum.
 Prominent fighters of this lineage include Chen Kai, known for his iron palm skills, and Chang Tung Sheng, who published widely read books popularizing Choy Li Fut.

 In contrast, the Jiangmen branch established by Zheng Ran emphasizes the external hard aspects of the system, with vigorous training methods and martial applications.
 Famed Jiangmen stylist Chan Ngau-sing was one of the top fighters in Guangdong Province.
 Lastly, the Fut San branch combines Choy Li Fut with kickboxing and acrobatic techniques from other arts.
-First generation master Yue Ying specialized in crane style and pole techniques taken from Fut San’s eclectic blend.
+First-generation master Yue Ying specialized in crane style and pole techniques taken from Fut San’s eclectic blend.

 Choy Li Fut schools

-For whatever reason, there are relatively few Choy Li Fut schools in the US, and the few that exist are mostly in the Chinatwons of big cities with large Chinese populations.
+For whatever reason, there are relatively few Choy Li Fut schools in the US, and the few that exist are mostly in the Chinatowns of big cities with large Chinese populations.
 Choy lee Fut used to be very popular in Hong Kong before the recent popularity of MMA, and at one time there were around 10 million students worldwide.